ApproxEng/approxeng.input/_sources/api/selectbinder.rst.txt

 any functions you've bound to buttons as event handlers.
 You can either manually bind the controller yourself (in which case you're also responsible for un-binding it after you're done!) or you can use the python 'with' functionality.

-To bind a controller manually you'll need both an instance of the controller class, and one or more evdev InputDevice instances from which events should be extracted.
-The following code shows use of the 'find_single_controller' function to make this reasonably easy:
+To bind a controller manually you'll need to have already discovered it using the discovery layer.
+Once you have one or more instances of :class:`approxeng.input.controllers.ControllerDiscovery` you can bind them manually as follows:

 .. code-block:: python

-    from approxeng.input.selectbinder import bind_controller
-    from approxeng.input.dualshock3 import DualShock3
+    from approxeng.input.controllers import find_matching_controllers, ControllerRequirement
-    from approxeng.input.controllers import find_single_controller
+    from approxeng.input.selectbinder import bind_controllers

-    # Locate a controller, instantiate it, and retrieve the InputDevice devices with which it's associated
-    # This will raise IOError if it can't find an appropriate controller
-    devices, controller, p = find_single_controller(controller_class = DualShock3)
+    discoveries = find_matching_controllers(ControllerRequirement(require_snames=['lx','ly']))

-    unbind_function = bind_controller(devices = devices, controller = controller)
+    unbind_function = bind_controllers(*discoveries)
     # At this point the joystick object is bound to the device and will receive updates.
+You can get the controller
+    # object itself, used to read axes and buttons etc, from the discovery - in this case the discoveries value is a
+    # single item list because we only asked for a single controller:
+    controller = discoveries[0].controller
     # .... do stuff ....
     # When we're finished, call the unbind function to free up the resources used by the binder
     unbind_function()

 Binding a controller manually works, but there's a simpler way to handle the process (and one which avoids ever having to worry about explicitly unbinding the controller!):